The gap between these two approaches is bigger than most sales teams realize, and the numbers make it pretty hard to argue with.

 Concrete examples of both approaches

 - Cold prospecting: Pierre, a sales rep, has a list of 200 companies in the tech sector.
-He calls each company one by one, without knowing whether they are in a growth phase, investing, or even in need of his product.
-Result: he spends enormous amounts of time on the phone, receives many rejections, and occasionally books a meeting, but the conversion rate remains very low.
+He calls each one without knowing whether they’re in a growth phase, investing, or even in a position to consider his product.
+He spends enormous time on the phone, collects rejections, and occasionally books a meeting, but the conversion rate stays very low.

-- Intent-based prospecting: Julie, also a sales rep, uses a platform that identifies buying signals.
-She learns that Company X has just raised funding and announced a major engineering hiring push.
-Julie knows this company is in full expansion and could need her technology solutions to support this growth.
-She contacts the company, mentioning their recent development, and proposes a solution to address their new needs.
-Result: a meeting is quickly scheduled and the closing rate is high, because Julie reached the company at the right time, with a relevant offer.
+- Intent-based prospecting: Julie, also a sales rep, works with a platform that surfaces intent signals.
+She learns that a company has just raised funding and announced a major engineering hiring push.
+She knows this company is in full expansion and might need her technology solutions to support that growth.
+She contacts them, references their recent development, and proposes something that fits where they are.
+A meeting gets scheduled quickly, and the closing rate is high, because Julie reached the company at the right time with a message that fit.

 Why intent-based prospecting makes all the difference

-The difference between cold prospecting and intent-based prospecting comes down to timing and relevance.
-Where cold prospecting is a game of chance, intent-based prospecting relies on concrete data indicating the moment is right to approach the prospect.
-It is the difference between “trying to convince” and “responding to an existing need.”
+The difference comes down to timing and relevance.
+Cold prospecting is a game of chance.
+Intent-based prospecting is built on concrete data that tells you when the moment is right.
+It’s the difference between trying to convince someone and responding to a need that already exists.

 What are intent signals used for?